Mass matrix

 and can be derived from it, by expressing the position of each particle of the system in terms of q.

 In general, the mass matrix M depends on the state q, and therefore varies with time.

 Lagrangian mechanics yields an ordinary differential equation (actually, a system of coupled differential equations) that describes the evolution of a system in terms of an arbitrary vector of generalized coordinates that completely defines the position of every particle in the system.
 The kinetic energy formula above is one term of that equation, that represents the total kinetic energy of all the particles.

 Examples

 Two-body unidimensional system

 For example, consider a system consisting of two point-like masses confined to a straight track.
-The state of that systems can be described by a vector q of two generalized coordinates, namely the positions of the two particles along the track.
+The state of that system can be described by a vector q of two generalized coordinates, namely the positions of the two particles along the track.